Changissnz/selfinterest/README.md

 axiom, interprets their decision as cause for antagonism.
 A cause for correction.
 A role to play.
 The artificial axiom, when implemented effectively enough to become institutionalized, would be foolhardy to debate, if peace is to be preserved.
-Cultural institutions, in particular, magnetize the individuals of their vicinity, in ways that norms and expectations are set, by implication that is the ramification from the tenets of the cultural institution.
-Effective cultural institutions can exert effectiveness in rule equivalent to that of national law, and these occurrences prove the multi-expressive manifestation of artificial axioms.
+Cultural institutions, in particular, magnetize the individuals of their vicinity, in ways so that norms and expectations are set, by implication that is the ramification from the tenets of the cultural institution.
+Effective cultural institutions can exert effectiveness in rule equivalent to that of national law, and these occurrences prove the multi-expressive trait of artificial axiom manifestation.
 An artificial axiom, as a device effective in the socio-economic context, must account for the principle of individuation.
 Out of one thing, such as a concept, there can be many cases, and these cases are unique enough to be different,along many measures, to one another.
 But the cases are all attributed to